 The student portal and Canvas are critical resources for student success at BFIT.
 To access the portal go to BFIT's homepage at www.bfit.edu and look for the button that says "My Ben".
-Your user name and password will be automatically sent to you upon setting up your BFIT email.
+Your user name and password will be automatically sent to you upon setting up your BFIT e-mail.
 To access Canvas: You can find the link on the top section of the BFIT.EDU website home page.
 You can also download the application to your mobile device.
 It is called Canvas Student.
 To set up Canvas, first you must set up your BFIT email.
 This email will have a format that ends with @ben.bfit.edu as the email identification.
 This student email is your user ID for Canvas.
 To obtain a password (even for the first time users), you enter your username@ben.bfit.edu and then click the "Forgot Password?" link.
 That will provide you with an email where you can enter a password.
+Use your BFIT email for any interactions with Canvas.
+It is the only way Canvas will know you are a BFIT student.
 If your instructor is enabling Canvas for your coursework in that class, then you will be able to use Canvas for day-to-day task management to track assignments, grades, and notifications.
 The portal serves as an important information tool that includes a listing of campus events, job postings, academic deadlines, tuition payments, financial aid information and other important announcements.
 If you forget your user name or password, stop by the Department of Student Affairs for assistance.